afedynak/data_modelling/README.md

 SHAP Analysis: Provides insights into the model's predictions and helps identify the most important features contributing to the outcome.

 Configurable Parameters: Configuration is managed through a config.yml file for easy modification of model parameters, cross-validation settings, and preprocessing choices.

+# Results
+After completing the cross-validation process, the model's performance is summarized with the following metrics:

+Accuracy: A measure of how well the model classifies remission versus non-remission.

+ROC-AUC: A measure of the model’s ability to discriminate between classes.

+Standard Deviations: To assess the model’s stability across different cross-validation folds.